ivan-guerra/colorbot/README.md

   milliseconds the script will insert after the click is performed.
 - `count`: The number of repetitions you want, by default is `1` and can be ommited in the json.

-Checkout the [scripts/](scripts/) directory for example scripts.
+Checkout the [scripts/](scripts/) directory for example scripts.<br>
 Note, this utility is meant to be used in conjunction with the RuneLite plugins like:<br>
 - Inventory Tags
 - Bank Highlighter
 - NPC Indicators